harriott/OS-MSWin10/QR/CLI-encoding-PowerShell.md

     Get-PSRepository

 ### update
-    cmu  # throws some errors, lists, then provides an update command at end compare-module | where updateneeded | foreach { update-module $_.name }  # slow
+    cmu  # (Check-ModuleUpdates) throws some errors, lists, then provides an update command at end compare-module | where updateneeded | foreach { update-module $_.name }  # slow, and only for  inmo

 # PS
     $PSHOME